mongodb-university/realm-template-apps/other/edge-server/client/README.md

 To use this example application, you must:

-1. Create an App Services App based on the `edge-server.todo` template app, and get Edge Server enabled for your new app.
+1. Create an App Services App based on the `edge-server.todo` template app.
+2. Install Edge Server dependencies
-2. Download, configure, and start the Edge Server.
+3. Download, configure, and start the Edge Server.
-3. Install dependencies and start the Node.js Express server.
-4. Install dependencies and start the React server.
+4. Install Express server and React client dependencies
+5. Start the Express server and React client.

 This is a MERN stack that connects to the Edge Server instead of Atlas.
-In this version of the example app, MongoDB wire protocol connections connect directly to Edge Server without authorization.
+In this version of the example app, MongoDB wire protocol connections connect directly to Edge Server.
+You can use email/password authentication with an App Services user or bypass authentication altogether.

 For a MERN stack tutorial, refer to
 [How to Use Mern Stack: A Complete Guide](https://www.mongodb.com/languages/mern-stack-tutorial).